ericcgu/infrastructure_engineering_for_datascientists/README.md

 ![image](https://user-images.githubusercontent.com/4943759/149857696-32a773c5-19ba-4df0-a4b3-773e6710ea87.png)

-You should the file contents of a full Ubuntu linux server!
+You should the file directory of a full Ubuntu linux server!
 Congrats!

 Did you notice how fast it took to run a container process of a entire server?